Cacau (novel)

 Cacau (trans.
-Cocoa) is Brazilian Social Realism novel written by Jorge Amado.
+Cocoa) is a Brazilian social realism novel written by Jorge Amado.

 It was written by Jorge Amado in 1933 and was his second novel, forming together with Suor the beginning of the development of Amado's project of a Proletarian novel, that would communicate the basics of communist thought.

-It was published in 1933 by the Ariel publishing house in Rio de Janeiro.
+It was published in 1933 by the Ariel Publishing House in Rio de Janeiro.

 Background

 The book had considerable autobiographical elements.
 Amado, twenty-one years old at the time of writing, had in his earlier life considerable direct contact with the hard life of the laborers in the cocoa plantations, and his experience formed the basis for this novel.
 Unlike in his first novel, the present one is written in the first person.

 Reflecting the author's political development, the book expresses Socialist ideas and promotes workers' organizing for class struggle - specifically, in the harsh and exploitive world of the cocoa plantations.
 Cacau ends with the hero renouncing the opportunity to marry the landowner’s daughter and, instead, setting off to join the class struggle in Rio de Janeiro.